Wix has long had a bad rep for SEO. But is that bad rep still justified today?

 Look at the following section from our test homepage.

-It’s a heading (H2) and a paragraph.
+It’s a heading (H2), a paragraph and a button.

 So code wise, all we need is: